CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Performance Evaluation

 \subsubsection{Performance Under Varying AWGN SNRs}

 Fig.~\ref{fig:performance-awgn-noises-nmse-regular} presents NMSE versus AWGN SNR injected into the \emph{input} historical CSI for TDD and FDD.
 This setup reflects practical conditions in which the observed CSI is corrupted by varying levels of AWGN, requiring prediction models to operate reliably across all such cases.
 Across all models and both duplexing modes, \Model{} consistently achieves the lowest NMSE at every SNR, demonstrating strong robustness to input AWGN.
+While PAD achieves nearly the same NMSE as \Model{} at SNR$=25$\,dB, it also exhibits the largest performance degradation from SNR$=0$\,dB to SNR$=25$\,dB.
+This behavior highlights PAD's strong expressivity when channel noise is low and aligns with its model assumptions, but also reveals its vulnerability to input noise.

 Comparing TDD and FDD performance, NMSE is consistently higher under FDD.
 The larger NMSE of NP in FDD directly reflects that prediction under FDD is intrinsically more challenging than under TDD, consistent with the analysis in Section~\ref{sec:problem-definition}, where FDD was identified as an inter-band prediction task requiring prediction across both time and frequency.
 Similarly, all other deep learning models exhibit higher NMSE in FDD than in TDD.
 For example, at $\text{SNR}=0$\,dB, the deep learning models (\Model{}, LLM4CP, CNN) achieve roughly $2\times$ higher NMSE in FDD than in TDD.